VedantGhodke/Film-Cartoonization-Using-Whitebox/README.md

-# Cartoonizer
+# Film Cartoonization Using WhiteBox

-> Convert images and videos into a cartoon!
+Convert images and videos into a cartoon within seconds!

 The webapp is deployed here - https://cartoonize-lkqov62dia-de.a.run.app